oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ### About the Exercise Today ###
 In this exercise, we will:
-- Set Cafe Supremo application up with Google and Baidu.
+- Set Cafe Supremo application up with Google.
 (Android Only)
 - Create a notifications profile and register the Cafe Supremo app
 - Prepare the Cafe Supremo application to receive notifications
-- Build and deploy the updated application (We will provide Cafe Supremo applicaition, so you don't need to do it for this lab.)
 - Test Notification

 ### Prerequisites ###